54696d20/Aspire-With-Friends/README.md

 - Handlers encapsulate all business logic and side effects (like event publishing)

 ### How it Works
-- **Controller** receives an HTTP request and sends a command/query via Wolverine’s bus:
+- **Controller** receives an HTTP request and sends a command/query via Wolverine's bus:
   ```csharp
   var result = await _bus.InvokeAsync<TResult>(commandOrQuery);
   ```